Professional Degree Requirements

 M.H.A.
 (Health Administration)

-The M.H.A. offered through the Sloan Program in Policy Analysis & Management is a two-year degree that prepares future leaders in health management with the knowledge and skills in management, health care organization, policy and public health to manage health care organizations and promote quality, access, efficiency and innovation in health care delivery and financing.
+The M.H.A., offered through the Sloan Program in Policy Analysis and Management, is a two-year degree that prepares future leaders in health management with the knowledge and skills in management, health care organization, policy, and public health to manage health care organizations and promote quality, access, efficiency, and innovation in health care delivery and financing.
 The program curriculum combines rigorous coursework with a robust practical training component which includes a required summer internship, colloquia bringing industry experts to campus, an annual off-campus intersession program field trip to meet industry leaders, and a second-year capstone project.